 Dr. Claudia Kawas is the co-principal investigator of The 90+ Study, one of the largest studies in the world of the “oldest-old” Americans.
 Some 1,800 nonagenarians are now enrolled in the research, contributing their blood and DNA, undergoing exams every six months, having their bodies imaged and sharing details of their lifestyle.

-Kawas, a neurology professor at University of California, Irvine, recently talked about some of the study’s findings so far at the American Association For The Advancement Of Science annual meeting in Austin, Texas:
+Kawas, a neurology professor at University of California, Irvine, talked about some of the study’s findings so far at the American Association For The Advancement Of Science annual meeting in Austin, Texas, earlier this year:

 The role of coffee and alcohol